-As the global market leader in chemical distribution, Brenntag serves as an important link between the manufacturers of chemical products and the companies that process these products.
+As the global market leader in chemical and ingredients distribution, Brenntag serves as an important link between the manufacturers of chemical products and the companies that process these products.
 We maintain a close and ongoing dialogue with our suppliers and customers through our regional and global procurement and distribution organizations as well as our HSE structures.
 The majority of these business relationships and partnerships go back many years.

 Brenntag has been involved in the chemical industry’s “Together for Sustainability” initiative (TfS) since October 2014 and became a full member in October 2016 when we achieved EcoVadis gold status – the first and, to date, only chemical distributor to do so.

 TfS's goal is to establish a uniform global programme for the responsible procurement of goods and services in the chemical industry, to achieve transparency in relation to sustainability performance throughout the supply chain and to make further improvements to its suppliers’ ecological and social standards.
 For this purpose, all TfS members regularly evaluate and review their suppliers by means of a standardized process.
 This information is shared confidentially and used jointly within the network, which provides efficiency benefits for every participant.

 More information about TfS visit the website www.tfs-initiative.com.